pyvista/pyvista-tutorial/README.md

 ### Tutorial Outline.

 0. Getting Started - Why PyVista?
-(10 min for talk, 5 min for train)
+(10 min for talk, 5 min for exercise)

 1. Basic usage - Reading and plotting 3D data.
-(10 min for talk, 5 min for train)
+(10 min for talk, 5 min for exercise)

 2. What is a Mesh? - Learn about "Point", "Cell" and "Attributes".
-(10 min for talk, 5 min for train)
+(10 min for talk, 5 min for exercise)

 3. PyVista Data Model - Learn about the data model of the PyVista framework.
-(10 min for talk, 5 min for train)
+(10 min for talk, 5 min for exercise)

-4. Mesh Creation - Train to build and plot meshes in PyVista.
-(10 min for talk, 5 min for train)
+4. Mesh Creation - Exercise to build and plot meshes in PyVista.
+(10 min for talk, 5 min for exercise)

-5. Camera/Lights API - Train to use camera/light objects to customize your plot.
-(10 min for talk, 5 min for train)
+5. Camera/Lights API - Exercise to use camera/light objects to customize your plot.
+(10 min for talk, 5 min for exercise)

-6. Charts API - Train to use the Charts API to plot your data in PyVista.
-(10 min for talk, 5 min for train)
+6. Charts API - Exercise to use the Charts API to plot your data in PyVista.
+(10 min for talk, 5 min for exercise)

 7. Unique uses of PyVista -  About some unique applications of PyVista.
-(10 min for talk, 5 min for train)
+(10 min for talk, 5 min for exercise)

 8. External Examples - How PyVista is used in external projects.
 (15 min for talk)